kobivan92/digital_consent/README.md

 ---

 **Note**: This is a demonstration system.
 For production use, implement proper security measures, error handling, and compliance with local regulations.

 ### Blockchain Log Entry Structure

+Each blockchain log entry contains comprehensive audit information:

 ```json
 {